bjucs/bjucs/README.md

 Here's some insight into my ongoing professional, academic, and personal life:

-*☁️ I'm a 2024 Software Engineer Intern for Google BigQuery (a cloud-based data warehouse service).
+*☁️ I was a 2024 Software Engineering Intern for Google BigQuery (a cloud-based data warehouse service).

 *☝️ Prior to Google, I interned at Amazon 🍌, Capital One 🏛 and Stryker Medical 🩺